Skip to content

 Leica images_11

 When using the Leica FLX100 with Zeno Connect, the system automatically configures the NTRIP provider details for convenience.
-However, you can choose to set up your own NTRIP provider or use the one provided by the Leica Zeno Connect app.
+Alternatively, a custom NTRIP provider can be configured, or the default provider supplied by the Leica Zeno Connect application can be used.

 To ensure optimal performance and accuracy, follow these steps: